ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 }
 ```

 I go through every byte, multiplying the previous sum by 10 and adding the digit.
-I use the fact that byte is unsigned to use only one condition (digit <= 9) to check for all out of range values.
-Values before '0' in the UTF-8 table will wrap around as large positive byte values.
+I use the fact that byte is an unsigned type to identify all out of range values with a single condition (digit <= 9).
+Values before '0' in the UTF-8 table will wrap around as large positive byte values and fail the check.

 This is a big step up in change complexity - I've now got a new fundamental method to test.
-Again it's worth asking if the team will be ok with the additional code, though a number parsing function is about as simple as extra code could be.
-Let's start using this new method and see if we get any gains from it.
+Again it's worth asking if the team will be ok with the additional code, though a number parsing function is about as simple as reimplementing framework code can be.

+Let's start calling this new method and see if we get any gains from it.

 ```c#
             using (Stream stream = File.OpenRead(filePath))